-The Center for Child Advocacy sponsors an annual national conference on child abuse and neglect and advocacy.
+The Robert D. McCormick Center for Child Advocacy and Policy sponsors an annual national conference on child abuse and neglect and advocacy.
 Many of these conferences have been made possible through funds provided by the NJ Division of Child Protection and Permanency (DCPP) formerly NJ Division of Youth and Family Services (DYFS).
 They feature nationally known professionals in the field of Child Advocacy.
 They offer presentations, workshops, and poster presentations.

 The Twenty First Century Child: New Technologies and New Concerns

 ||Friday, April 4th 2014

 |Location:||Montclair State University

 University Hall, 7th Floor